Our history in France

 The next part of the story confirmed our attachment to France.
 In 1926, one of our ancestors, Banque Meyer, a boutique wealth management firm, was founded there.
 It was renamed Banque de Gestion Privée (BGP) in 1968, before going on to join Crédit Agricole group in 1991.

 Other foundations were laid in 1959 with the creation of Banque de Suez after the nationalisation of the Suez Canal, and in 1975, when Banque Indosuez was born of the merger of Banque de l’Indochine and Banque de Suez et de l’Union des Mines.

 After Banque Indosuez joined Crédit Agricole group in 1996, the gradual amalgamation of specialised teams led to the creation of the global Wealth Management business, which is now Indosuez Wealth Management.

-In France, we achieved the following:
+In France, we have notably achieved:

 - in 1999, the merger of the wealth management activities of Banque Indosuez and BGP, leading to the creation of Banque de Gestion Privée Indosuez (BGPI);

-- in 2003, the merger of BGPI and asset management specialist Crédit Agricole Indosuez Cheuvreux Gestions.
+- in 2003, the merger of BGPI and asset management specialist Crédit Agricole Indosuez Cheuvreux Gestions;

 A leading player

 Since 2011, all of the Crédit Agricole group's Wealth Management activities worldwide have been managed from France.